Cycling 101 – Beginners’ Guide to Recreational Cycling

 Have Fun & Try Different Styles

-The most important thing about being a cyclist is that you have fun.
-This means you can make whatever you need it to be to achieve that goal.
+The most important thing about being a cyclist is having fun, so make it whatever you need it to be to achieve that goal.

-Find your preferred way of riding by trying different styles (mountain biking, road biking, beach cruising), riding with different people, or riding to different places (touring).
+Find your preferred way of riding by trying different styles (mountain biking, road biking, beach cruising), riding with other people, or riding to different places (touring).

 If you’ve made it this far, we’re sure there is something out there to make cycling your new favorite hobby!